Adm1RalDen/light-impulse/README.md

 - 👀 Default Open Graph — Awesome open graph generated using [og](https://github.com/theodorusclarence/og), fork it and deploy!
 - 🗺 Site Map — Automatically generate sitemap.xml
 - 📦 Expansion Pack — Easily install common libraries, additional components, and configs

-See the 👉 [feature details and changelog](https://github.com/theodorusclarence/ts-nextjs-tailwind-starter/blob/main/CHANGELOG.md) 👈 for more.

 You can also check all of the **details and demos** on my blog post: